Arbitration Fee Frequently Asked Questions

 4. When do I owe fees that were assessed during the case?

 When FINRA or the arbitrators assess a fee, the FINRA Finance Department will send you an invoice.
-The invoice will show the fees assessed and any previous balance.
+The invoice will show the fees assessed during that billing cycle.
 The fees are due upon receipt of the invoice.

 5. What is a "joint and several" fee?